GavinHuttley/tib/source/python/numpy.rst

     m[negative]

-This can be used, for instance, to do specific operations on just those elements such as an assigning a distinct value.
+As this shows, using a ``bool`` array for indexing on the original returns just those elements as a flat array.
+If you want your operation to generate a result with the same shape you need to "index in place".
+For instance, you can use the index to restrict specific operations to just those elements represented by the index such as this assignment statement.

 .. jupyter-execute::